pydiverse/pydiverse.transform/docs/source/quickstart.md

 ### Referencing, selecting and deselecting columns

 If column names are python identifiers, they can be referenced with `tbl.column_name`.
 If they are not, they can be referenced with `tbl["column name"]`.
-Alternatively, columns can also be referenced by their name with `C.colum_name`.
+Alternatively, columns can also be referenced by their name with `C.column_name`.
 Even though it is very common in DataFrame libraries to only reference column names independent of their origin, it is discouraged to do this in pydiverse.transform since it is very nice to show the reader from which source table a column originated and then pydiverse.transform can provide better error messages in case of the errors can be forseen simply by analyzing types within expressions.

 The `select` verb is used to select columns and the `drop` verb is used to drop them.
 Please bear in mind that `select` and `drop` only hide columns and that they can still be used in subsequent `mutate`/`filter`/`group_by` expressions:

 ```python